Ohio Speaker Calls False Information In House Hearing An "Aberration"

 All Ohio House and Senate committee hearings are broadcast on The Ohio Channel, which is a state-funded broadcast service that airs on channels operated by Ohio public television stations and at ohiochannel.org.
 Those hearings, along with legislative sessions, press conferences, bill signings and Ohio Supreme Court arguments, are archived at that site as well.

-Cleveland anti-vax Dr. Sherri Tenpenny testified for House Bill 248, which would ban employers and schools from requiring vaccinations, not just for COVID-19 but for other diseases as well.
+Sherri Tenpenny, a Cleveland osteopath and well-known anti-vax advocate, testified for House Bill 248, which would ban employers and schools from requiring vaccinations, not just for COVID-19 but for other diseases as well.
 Tenpenny falsely claimed people who have been vaccinated for COVID-19 could be "magnetized".

 "You can put a key on their forehead.
 It sticks.
 You can put spoons and forks all over them and they stick," Tenpenny testified.